ipspace/blog/content/posts/2020/05/aws-networking-101.md

 * ARP caches contain meaningful MAC addresses (unlike Azure)
 * You can use static routes with intra-subnet next hops _within VMs_ to change the _VM egress traffic flow_... but they have to be configured _inside the VM_ and only work if the next hop is in the same subnet.
-* The moment you want to send the traffic to another subnet that trick stops working, AWS router takes over, and the traffic is delivered directly to destination vNIC.
+* The moment you want to send the traffic to another subnet that trick stops working, AWS VPC router takes over, and the traffic is delivered directly to destination vNIC.
 * You could use a routing protocol between VMs in the same subnet, and use routes derived from the routing protocol for packet forwarding **across the shared subnet**... as long as the routing protocol uses only unicast IP traffic.
 BGP FTW ;)

 Need more details?
 I already told you [where to find them](https://www.ipspace.net/Amazon_Web_Services_Networking), and we covered [numerous BYOA (Bring Your Own Appliance) designs](https://my.ipspace.net/bin/list?id=PubCloud&module=7#M9S20) in [Networking in Public Cloud Deployments](https://www.ipspace.net/PubCloud/) online course.